ehansis/til/pages/automatic_quality.md

 You type your name and birth date once and the system (maybe without you knowing it) fills that information into 20 different databases and subsystems.
 That's neat, right?
 Or would you rather type your name 20 times?
-Probabaly not, and it would greatly increase the probability of typos, causing your lab results to not show up because you mis-typed your date of birth once.
+Probably not, and it would greatly increase the probability of typos, causing your lab results to not show up because you mis-typed your date of birth once.
 After checking in, you have the option to either see a doctor or to describe your symptoms to an automated system and get an automated diagnosis.
 I assume that you would prefer the former, because you feel that human compassion and intuition are a very important part of the diagnostic process.